xyxj1024/xyxj1024.github.io/_posts/2023-02-12-cgroups-cpu-contention.md

 }
 ```

+The above `exec_time.c` program
+1. prints its own PID,
+2. blocks on input from `stdin`,
+3. once it receives any input, proceeds to execute the command: `time ./parallel_dense_mm 500`.

-Compile and run this `exec_time` program.
+Compile and run this program.
 After it prints its PID, but before pressing a key to proceed, write its PID into the `cgroup.procs` file in the CPU `cgroup`'s directory.
 Then, allow the program to proceed:

 ```console
 $ ./exec_time